yuguangyue/yuguangyue.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Machine Learning Researcher at the [Cortex Applied Research](https://cortex.twitter.com/) team at Twitter, with a focus on recommender system and reinforcement learning.
-Prior to Twitter, I obtained my PhD from [Statistics and Data Science Department](https://https://stat.utexas.edu/) in [University of Texas at Austin](https://https://www.utexas.edu/), supervised by [Dr.Mingyuan Zhou](https://mingyuanzhou.github.io/).
-My research interest is Bayesian statistics, with applications including **Reinforcement Learning** and **Generative Models**.
-I am also interested in **optimization**.
+I am currently a Founding Member of Technical Staff at a startup: [Player2](https://player2.game/).
+I focused on developing real-time action agent that can interact with commercial game environment and play with human.
+Please checkout the game-play videos from our model [here](https://elefant-ai.github.io/open-p2p/).
+We released the research details in the [paper](https://arxiv.org/abs/2601.04575) and also release all the [dataset](https://huggingface.co/datasets/elefantai/p2p-full-data).
+Prior to Player2, I worked at Amazon AGI team as an Applied Scientist, focused on the pretraining and SFT of LLM.
+Before joining Amazon, I worked as a Machine Learning Researcher at the [Cortex Applied Research](https://cortex.twitter.com/) team at Twitter, with a focus on recommender system and reinforcement learning.
+I obtained my PhD from [Statistics and Data Science Department](https://https://stat.utexas.edu/) in [University of Texas at Austin](https://https://www.utexas.edu/), supervised by [Dr.Mingyuan Zhou](https://mingyuanzhou.github.io/).
+Myresearch interest are **vision-language-action model**, **reinforcement learning** and **Multimodal LLM**.

-In my spare time, I like playing **tennis** and **piano**.

 Education